 Mana whenua have a unique role to play in governance and leadership in Tāmaki Makaurau.
 This is a role that they have undertaken for hundreds of years and which was instrumental in the establishment of our region.

 Enabling partnerships with mana whenua in Tāmaki Makaurau honours our commitment to the Treaty and provides a pathway towards a future-focused dynamic, successful city.

-The aspirations of iwi and hapū organisations to partner and collaborate with the private, third sectors and other iwi organisations can further create greater investment outcomes and opportunities that will advance the wellbeing of Tāmaki Makaurau the people and the place.
+The aspirations of iwi and hapū organisations to partner and collaborate with the private, third sectors and other iwi organisations is critical for creating greater investment outcomes and opportunities that will advance the wellbeing of Tāmaki Makaurau the people and the place.

-Māori customary rights and interests will continue to evolve as te Tiriti o Waitangi settlements and legal provisions change, as has already occurred in coastal management and the fisheries sector.
+Māori customary rights and interests will continue to evolve as te Tiriti o Waitangi settlements and legal provisions come into effect, as has occurred in coastal management and the fisheries sector.